Learn to Hunt

 State Records are not documented for non-game species.

-Trout-perch live in low-gradient streams with high water quality as well as clear lakes with clean sand and gravel bottoms, where it can be found at depths of almost 200 feet.
-In streams, trout-perch prefer long, deep pools with sand and fine gravel substrates.
+Trout-perch live in low gradient streams with high water quality, as well as clear lakes with clean, sand and gravel bottoms, where it can be found at depths of almost 200 feet.
+In streams, trout-perch prefer long, deep pools with sand and fine gravel.
 Researchers have found that trout-perch reach its greatest abundance over bottoms of organic debris such as detritus and leaves.
 It is extremely intolerant of clayey silt deposition and avoids rooted aquatic vegetation and mud-filled bays in lakes.
 Stream channelization, increased siltation and turbidity have most likely led to the recent decline of this species.

-The fish is nocturnally active in the shallows, foraging along the bottom for aquatic insects and other small invertebrates.
-During the daylight it moves into deep water or hides around structure.
+This fish is active in the shallows at night, foraging along the bottom for aquatic insects and other small invertebrates.
+During the day it moves into deep water or hides around structure.
 Trout-perch spawns from May through August in shallow water over sand and gravel, and adults sometimes migrate from lakes to shallow tributaries for spawning.
 They are random spawners, and no parental care is given to the eggs or fry.
 Females reach a larger size than males, and their life span is 4 to 5 years.
 The trout-perch is a major source of food for many game fish in our northern natural lakes.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.